TR-1000/GameScraper/README.md

 ![](https://github.com/TR-1000/GameScraper/blob/master/staticfiles/img/CaptureInspect.PNG?raw=true)

 Once I found a way to extract app id's from the `<a>` tags it was only a matter of figuring out the proper way to construct the image URL.
-The header images for games on Steam all follow the same pattern.
-This is the header image URL for No Man's Sky:
+The header images for games on Steam all follow the same pattern:
 `https://steamcdn-a.akamaihd.net/steam/apps/THE GAME'S APP ID GOES HERE/header.jpg?`

 So after extracting the app id of each game all I needed to do was format the URL string to include the game app id: